mosn/htnn/site/content/en/docs/reference/type.md

 title: Type
 ---

-This documentation describes type definitions used across different plugins.
+This documentation describes common type definitions used across different plugins.
 Definitions are listed in alphabetical order.

 ## Duration